 Our capital is full of trees.
 In fact, while it might not always seem like it, London is so packed with foliage that it’s technically a forest.
 That’s according to a United Nations definition that states that a forest is anywhere that’s at least 20 percent trees.
 London’s a respectable 21 percent.

 While that doesn’t quite put the city in the same bracket as the Amazon, it leaves us competing with Sherwood and the New Forest – places that are considered to be pretty leafy.
-There are a massive 8.4 million trees across the capital, nearly one for each of us 8.6million Londoners.
+There are a massive 8.4 million trees across the capital, nearly one for each of us 8.6 million Londoners.

-Wind back the clock a few centuries, and London was a smaller city surrounded by countryside, including hefty areas of woodland.
+Wind back the clock a few centuries, and London was a much smaller city surrounded by countryside, including hefty areas of woodland.
 South London’s Great North Wood (the reason for place names like Norwood and Forest Hill) once stretched from Croydon to Deptford.
-What’s now Heathrow airport was a tiny corner in a heathland landscape of trees, grass and heather spanning from Hounslow to Hillingdon.
+What’s now Heathrow Airport was a tiny corner in a heathland landscape of trees, grass and heather spanning from Hounslow to Hillingdon.

 Precious pockets of this ancient woodland still survive: Highgate, Queens and Coldfall Woods in north London; Sydenham Hill, Oxleas and Lesnes Abbey in the south.
 All boast old, gnarled and characterful trees; oaks, hornbeam and some rarities, like the wonderfully named wild service tree.
 According to urban forest myth, its edible berries were used by the Romans to flavour beer.

 But trees’ impact on our wellbeing is even greater than that.
-A study released in June showed that just a two-hour dose of nature every week significantly increased people’s mental and physical health.
+A 2019 study showed that just a two-hour dose of nature every week significantly increased people’s mental and physical health.
 And while it can be easy to fall into the trap of thinking this means mini-breaks in the Lake District, it turns out that even short trips to city parks can boost people’s mood for up to four hours afterwards.
-And that’s not even mentioning the joy of sitting under a cooling canopy on a hot day (though that might feel rather distant in our current chilly weather).
+And that’s not even mentioning the joy of sitting under a cooling canopy on a hot day (though that might feel rather distant in our current chilly spring weather).